About Anthologies Podcast Map

 @whitnefied

 Javiera Pérez Salerno, Editor.
-Javiera was born in Tandil, in a house that lies at the foot of the mountains.
+Javiera was born and raised in Tandil, a city in the Argentine province of Buenos Aires.
+His family home still lies just a few blocks from the thorny foot of a mountain range, the area’s characteristic landmark.
 As a child, she believed all peoples of the world lived like that, without horizon.
-Then she became acquainted with the pampas, where she often sensed the absence of an immense gray cutting into her faroff gaze.
-Later, she moved to Buenos Aires and for many years forgot about her natal landscape, yet she always held the conviction that any time a road begins to incline, one has no choice but to ascend.
-A few summers ago, as the wind blew through a grove of eucalyptus leaves, she was reminded of her childhood.
-Today, she lives between the mountains and the city, accepting that we are simultaneously both singular and multitude, a hybrid being existing somewhere between the magnetic pull of the metropolis and the deep mystery of nature.
-Javiera is a scriptwriter and digital producer with a background in literary studies.
-Her work examines the role of literary production within a broad constellation of interdisciplinary conversations surrounding the relationship between art and technology.
-Her digital projects can be found online.
+Then she became acquainted with the pampas, where she felt the absence of protective stone.
+Later, she moved to Buenos Aires.
+She held close to the lesson of her childhood environment: whenever a road begins to incline, one has no choice but to ascend.
+Today, she lives between Tandil and Buenos Aires, constructing a hybrid life where the city is traversed by the sierra.
+Javiera is a scriptwriter and digital content producer and holds a B.A. in literary studies.
 For five years, she was a transmedia specialist for the public television channel Canal Encuentro.
 In 2020, she was the curator of digital space for the Buenos Aires International Literature Festival [FILBA].
-She currently works for the independent publishing house Caja Negra Editora.
+She currently works for the independent publishing house Caja Negra Editora, in addition to facilitating literary workshops for teenagers and co-organizing the Lobos Rural Poetry Festival.

 linktr.ee/bicivoladora